learsiOtni/sitdown-next-app/README.md

     * Edit user details form.
     * Changing email address and password.
 * Dashboard page, fetching the data from the database to show the statistics overview.
+* Change the tags input into a tags field instead, for clarity and better UI.